maproulette/maproulette3/page-docs/pages/mappingFlow/task-page.md

 Add a toggleable Mapillary street-level imagery layer so users can reference real-world photos when completing tasks.

+### OpenStreetCam Data Layer

+Add a toggleable OpenStreetCam street-level imagery layer as an alternative to Mapillary, giving users another source of real-world photos for context when completing tasks.

 ### iD Editor Iframe

 Embed the iD editor directly over the map as an iframe instead of opening it in a new tab, allowing users to edit OSM data without leaving the task page.